drtaylor93/santas_amex/accountant/README.md

-# Santa's AMEX
+# Santa's Amex
 ![Santa](./assets/santa.jpg)

 This project is designed to keep Santa's expenses in check.
-Due to unforeseen circumstances, the North Pole has been subjected to a 25% tariff on all toys created by elves in Santa's workshop that that are being shipped to children in the United States.
+Due to unforeseen circumstances, the North Pole has been subjected to a 25% tariff on all toys created by elves in Santa's workshop that are being shipped to children in the United States.
 To save on cost, he will purchase all American children's toys from department stores within the US.

 Each child has a total amount that can be spent on them based on their deeds.
 Good deeds have